skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 suppresses some of it.

 When I said behemoth, I meant it.
-In my experience it literally takes *hours* (unattended) to install Visual Studio 2015.
-The good news is you don't actually need it all anymore.
+In my experience it literally takes *hours* (unattended) to install Visual Studio 2015. ~~The good news is you don't actually need it all anymore.
 The build tools [are available standalone][vcbt].
 While it's still a larger and slower installation process than it really should be, it's is much more reasonable to install.
-It's good enough that I'd even say I'm comfortable relying on it for Windows builds.
+It's good enough that I'd even say I'm comfortable relying on it for Windows builds.~~ (Update: The build tools are unfortunately no longer standalone.)

 That being said, it's not without its flaws.
 Microsoft has never announced any plans to support C99.
 They only care about C++, with C as a second class citizen.
-Since C++11 incorporated most of C99 and Microsoft supports C++11, Visual Studio 2015 **very nearly supports all of C99**.
+Since C++11 incorporated most of C99 and Microsoft supports C++11, Visual Studio 2015 supports most of C99.
 The only things missing as far as I can tell are variable length arrays (VLAs), complex numbers, and C99's array parameter declarators, since none of these were adopted by C++.
 Some C99 features are considered extensions (as they would be for C89), so you'll also get warnings about them, which can be disabled.

 The command line interface (option flags, intermediates, etc.) isn't quite reconcilable with the unix-like ecosystem (i.e. GCC, Clang), so